AguaClara/String-Digester/Report_Draft2.md

 #### Results and Analysis
 Photo 1.
 Strings on the set-up in the following material from left to right: wire, unrolled twine, nylon string, and twine

+* Add photo here *

 The water did not like any of the materials.
 It avoided the strings mostly and flowed over the side of the dispenser at the top.
+In addition, the water that did get onto the materials formed droplets.
+The water would also start off flowing down the strings and then spiral off.
 The cable was hard to experiment on as it didn't conform to the sharp edges of the basin and did not make good contact with the water.